deephaven/benchmark/docs/heap/gc-heap.md

 - RSS gain: ZGC has the most overhead relative to heap, Parallel the least
   - ZGC's 76.7% rss_gain at 1G heap (→ 1.77GB RSS) is its multi-mapped colored pointer overhead.
 G1's 65.3% gain is internal fragmentation from evacuation failures and humongous regions.
 Parallel at 4.3% is nearly flat because its huge heap dwarfs native overhead.
 - Incremental (ticking) behavior
   - inc_rate_diff — all GCs lose 44-50% throughput when ticking (G1 -45%, Parallel -51%, Shenandoah -46%, ZGC -44%).
-This is the **opposite** of Filter.
-The uniformity across GCs and heap sizes indicates inherent aggregation update overhead (state maintenance, partial re-computation), not GC pressure.
+In Filter, ticking was *faster* than static because it avoided the memory spike that crushed GC.
+Here, ticking is uniformly slower — the overhead is inherent aggregation update cost (state maintenance, partial re-computation), not GC pressure.
   - inc_rss_diff — negligible (0.7-6.8% less RSS).
-AggBy's memory is dominated by aggregation state, not input materialization, so ticking doesn't reduce the footprint.
-Unlike Filter, ticking does not rescue a struggling GC here.
+Unlike Filter, where ticking avoided a large memory spike from processing the entire table at once, AggBy's memory footprint comes from the output accumulators and group keys — which exist regardless of whether input arrives in bulk or incrementally.

 ### Bottom Line for AggBy